vsrinivas/fuchsia/docs/memory.md

 ### Dump a process's detailed memory maps

-If you want to see why a specific process is using so much memory, you can run the `vmaps` tool on its koid (koid is the ID that shows up when running ps) and peer into the tea leaves.
+If you want to see why a specific process uses so much memory, you can run the `vmaps` tool on its koid (koid is the ID that shows up when running ps) and peer into the tea leaves.
 (The memory ranges don't have good names yet, but if you squint you can see dynamic libraries, heap, stack etc.)

 ```
 magenta$ vmaps help